 The Resident Evil franchise has had some great titles throughout its 24-year history, and also some games that have let down its fanbase.
 The series started as a horror title on the PS1, and for many gamers it introduced them to the genre.
 After three mainline games in the original’s clunky, fixed camera style – Resident Evil, Resident Evil 2, and Resident Evil 3: Nemesis – Capcom had some creative issues developing the fourth installment, which was meant to be exclusive to the GameCube.
 Eventually, after Resident Evil 4 hit a few delays, it released on the Nintendo GameCube and blew people away with its cutting edge graphics and satisfying gameplay.
 It was more action-based than past games and had an innovative “over the shoulder” camera view, which made gameplay so much more accessible than the fixed camera angles of the first games.
 So what was Resident Evil’ 4’s history, and is it still one of the best games ever made?

-Resident Evil 4 has released on many platforms.
-Still, initially, it was part of the "Capcom 5," allegedly five games made by Capcom that were due to be exclusive to Nintendo's GameCube.
+Resident Evil 4 has since been released and re-released on many platforms.
+You would be amazed at how many different versions of Resident Evil 4 are available over at The Old School Game Vault.
+With all that in mind, it’s often easy to overlook that, initially, it was part of the “Capcom 5,” allegedly five games made by Capcom that were due to be exclusive to Nintendo’s GameCube.
 The other games developed as part of this deal were Killer7, Viewtiful Joe, P.N.O.3 and Dead Phoenix.
-The "Capcom 5" was an ambitious plan from Capcom, potentially five great games from as big a publisher as Capcom, and at a time when third party support for the GameCube was waning.
-However, the development of Resident Evil 4 didn't go smoothly as the first builds ended up becoming the original Devil May Cry.
+The “Capcom 5” was an ambitious plan from Capcom, potentially five great games from as big a publisher as Capcom, and at a time when third party support for the GameCube was waning.
+However, the development of Resident Evil 4 didn’t go smoothly as the first builds ended up becoming the original Devil May Cry.
 But Capcom kept at it and came up with a more action-orientated game with the over-the-shoulder camera angle, which would set the standard for third-person action games for the next decade.

 Resident Evil 4 follows Leon Kennedy, a character who previously appeared in Resident Evil 2.
 Leon is sent to rural Spain to save the United States President’s daughter from a strange cult.
 The story and voice acting are well done and nowhere near as awkward as the original Resident Evil or even more recent games such as Resident Evil Revelations.
 Leon is cool, and while Ashley, the president’s daughter, falls into a damsel in distress trope.
 The way the player switches between these two characters is well done.
 The player presses the right shoulder button to get Ashley to stay or follow.